You Can't Always Get What You Want: On Music And Expectation

 What do my friends think?

 I don't believe in critical distance, either — at least not as a natural state.
 Critics don't reside in surround-sound bubbles; our worlds are, in fact, full of chatter from readers, artists, music-biz movers and shakers, and especially other critics.
-I've learned most of my trade in conversation with my peers, and in recent years, the talk has gone into hyperdrive on Twitter and Facebook.
+I've learned most of my trade in conversation peers, and in recent years, the talk has gone into hyperdrive on Twitter and Facebook.
 It would be ridiculously hypocritical of me to say I can rise above caring what my friends think about my work, and how it fits within the wider media stream.

 That said, I do try to be careful.
 Rapid-fire response to events like Monday's surprise Channel ORANGE iTunes drop can lead to both hyperbole and backlash.
 I witnessed both threatening to overwhelm reasonable listening: some Tweeters rapidly dismissed Ocean as a hipster's weak tea compared to mainstream artists like Usher, while others saw immediately saw Jesus on the tortilla.
 It's good to take a breath and step back from the rush to judgment.
 Also, the comparison game tends to trump everything else.
 Yes, Ocean borrows from Marvin and Stevie; Dirty Projectors quote Gyorgi Ligeti and Lil Wayne.
 An industrious critic will go beyond the name game to explore what such associations mean.